LevelUpMarketers/sp-directory/DEV_DIARY.md

 40. 2025-08-12: Widened tooltip popovers and enforced equal-width cron action buttons for consistent control layouts.
 41. 2025-08-12: Increased tooltip popover width by seventy percent to improve readability of longer descriptions.
 42. 2025-08-12: Raised tooltip text size to 17px and enforced a 300px minimum width for clearer popup readability.
-43. 2025-11-05: Rebuilt the Main Entity edit tab with the communications accordion table, added paginated AJAX loading of records, and localized supporting scripts.
+43. 2025-11-05: Rebuilt the Directory Listing edit tab with the communications accordion table, added paginated AJAX loading of records, and localized supporting scripts.
-44. 2025-11-05: Streamlined the Main Entity edit table by loading records immediately with alphabetical sorting, added the non-interactive edit cue, and centralized placeholder labels for future renames.
+44. 2025-11-05: Streamlined the Directory Listing edit table by loading records immediately with alphabetical sorting, added the non-interactive edit cue, and centralized placeholder labels for future renames.
-45. 2025-11-05: Removed the enforced AJAX delay from Main Entity reads so the edit tab populates instantly on load.
+45. 2025-11-05: Removed the enforced AJAX delay from Directory Listing reads so the edit tab populates instantly on load.
-46. 2025-11-05: Embedded the creation form inside each Main Entity accordion, localized field metadata for client-side rendering, and wired AJAX save/delete actions with inline feedback and pagination refreshes.
+46. 2025-11-05: Embedded the creation form inside each Directory Listing accordion, localized field metadata for client-side rendering, and wired AJAX save/delete actions with inline feedback and pagination refreshes.
-47. 2025-11-05: Re-ran the inline Main Entity editor deployment with refreshed feedback styling and corrected placeholder sanitization for saved values.
+47. 2025-11-05: Re-ran the inline Directory Listing editor deployment with refreshed feedback styling and corrected placeholder sanitization for saved values.
-48. 2025-11-05: Hardened Main Entity AJAX saving with normalized sanitization for date, time, and select fields plus explicit database error handling.
+48. 2025-11-05: Hardened Directory Listing AJAX saving with normalized sanitization for date, time, and select fields plus explicit database error handling.
-49. 2025-11-05: Synced the Main Entity schema and AJAX handlers to persist all placeholders, state dropdowns, opt-ins, item lists, media, and editor content while mirroring the create form's TinyMCE setup.
+49. 2025-11-05: Synced the Directory Listing schema and AJAX handlers to persist all placeholders, state dropdowns, opt-ins, item lists, media, and editor content while mirroring the create form's TinyMCE setup.
-50. 2025-11-05: Top-aligned Main Entity accordion summary cells so row heights stay consistent when toggling inline editors.
+50. 2025-11-05: Top-aligned Directory Listing accordion summary cells so row heights stay consistent when toggling inline editors.
-51. 2025-11-05: Added a 50px minimum height to Main Entity accordion summary cells to eliminate row shifts when toggling panels.
+51. 2025-11-05: Added a 50px minimum height to Directory Listing accordion summary cells to eliminate row shifts when toggling panels.
 52. 2025-11-05: Evened accordion header column widths and mirrored the action-cell treatment on Communications templates for a consistent layout across tabs.
-53. 2025-11-05: Built the Welcome Aboard template editor with subject, body, SMS fields, and token buttons sourced from Main Entity placeholders.
+53. 2025-11-05: Built the Welcome Aboard template editor with subject, body, SMS fields, and token buttons sourced from Directory Listing placeholders.
-54. 2025-11-05: Added a live Welcome Aboard email preview fed by the first Main Entity record with blur-based updates and styled it alongside the existing template controls.
+54. 2025-11-05: Added a live Welcome Aboard email preview fed by the first Directory Listing record with blur-based updates and styled it alongside the existing template controls.
 55. 2025-11-05: Added Save Template controls that persist Welcome Aboard subject, body, and SMS text via AJAX with inline spinner feedback and prefilled fields.
 56. 2025-11-05: Enabled Welcome Aboard test emails with inline validation, shared preview helpers, and spinner-backed messaging.
 57. 2025-11-05: Added configurable From name and email fields with sensible defaults, persisted them with template saves, and applied the values to test email headers.
 58. 2025-11-05: Standardized email template buttons to a 165px minimum width and let token labels wrap so token grids stay aligned when text breaks.
-59. 2025-11-05: Restyled the Email Templates accordion shells to mirror Main Entity cards with padded headers, rounded borders, and coordinated open-state shadows.
+59. 2025-11-05: Restyled the Email Templates accordion shells to mirror Directory Listing cards with padded headers, rounded borders, and coordinated open-state shadows.
-60. 2025-11-05: Reverted the email template accordion styling to the baseline list-table treatment so it matches the proven Main Entity appearance.
+60. 2025-11-05: Reverted the email template accordion styling to the baseline list-table treatment so it matches the proven Directory Listing appearance.
 61. 2025-11-05: Scoped email template header cells to remove flex alignment and enforce a 50px row height without affecting other accordion tabs.
 62. 2025-11-05: Cleared the email template action cell width constraints so the tab inherits the default table alignment.
 63. 2025-11-05: Built the Email Logs tab with file-backed delivery history, styled entry cards, and clear/download controls wired to AJAX and admin-post handlers.
+64. 2025-11-05: Rebranded the boilerplate into SuperDirectory, renaming prefixes, assets, and documentation for the Home Services directory focus.